AllenJWZhu/AllenJWZhu/README.md

 As a graduate student at Carnegie Mellon University, my research and projects center around the intricate interplay between large language models (LLMs) and distributed computer systems.
 My academic journey, which began with a solid foundation in Computer Science and Mathematics at Vanderbilt University, has evolved into a deep exploration of machine learning architectures, systems optimization, and scalable distributed models.

-Feel free to explore the projects and more in my repository, where I commit into the cutting-edge of machine learning and computer systems, pushing the boundaries of what these technologies can achieve when expertly combined.
+Feel free to explore the projects and more in my repository.

 ## My Skills 🛠️: